12urenloop/docs.12urenloop/README.md

 is build with https://pmarsceill.github.io/just-the-docs/.

-Edits can be made in the repo or straight on github and will when pushed or merged on master automatically be reflected onto the site.
+Edits can be made in the repo or straight on github.
+When pushed or merged on master they will automatically be reflected onto the site.